drmmrt/HW3_prova/README.md

 5. Take the smartphone straight in front of the PC and then click OFFSET button
 6. Start the OSC clicking the start button on top
 7. If you have done everything right you will see the application like this:<br></br><img src="multisense.jpeg" alt="alert" height="400px">

+## iOS
+1. Open the MultisenseOSC application on your smartphone